Resolving your case outside ACAT

 Before making an application to ACAT

-Before you bring a case to ACAT, you should try to resolve the dispute directly with the other person or persons by contacting them in writing or holding a face-to-face meeting.
+Before you bring some types of disputes to ACAT (such as civil disputes or rental property disputes), you should try to resolve the dispute directly with the other person or persons by contacting them in writing or holding a face-to-face meeting.

 If this does not resolve the dispute, you can: